jhower786/imathas_web_guide/index.md

          a.
 Set the Assignment Name as “Live Poll Sync” and then set the Points to 100: <br>
          <img class="livepollimg" src="./img/Connecting course Live Poll pic 9.png" alt="sample picture"> <br> <br>

          b.
-Set Submission Type to "External Tool", click on "Find", select “IMathAS” and click on "Select" <br>
+Set Submission Type to "External Tool", click on "Find", select “IMathAS” and click on "Select": <br>
          <img class="livepollimg" src="./img/Connecting course Live Poll pic7 10a.png" alt="sample picture"> <br> <br>
          c.
 Click on "Save & Publish" <br> <br>

          <li> Once you have done this, you will see link asking you to log into IMathAS.
 You will only need to do this once for the semester. <br> </li>

-         <li> On the next page, select "Change Course Link" <br>
+         <li> On the next page, select "Change Course Link": <br>
          <img class="livepollimg" src="./img/Connecting course Live Poll pic 11.png" alt="sample picture"> <br> <br> </li>
-         <li> Then select your course from the drop-down menu and select "Link Course" <br>
+         <li> Then select your course from the drop-down menu and select "Link Course": <br>
          <img class="livepollimg" src="./img/Connecting course Live Poll pic 12.png" alt="sample picture"> <br> <br> </li>
          <li> Next, from the "Link Resource" screen select the "Live Poll Sync" assessment from the drop-down menu: <br>
          <img class="livepollimg" src="./img/Connecting course Live Poll pic 13.png" alt="sample picture"> <br> <br> </li>
-         <li>	Finally, select "Initiate Grade Sync" and wait until the syncing process is completed. <br>
+         <li>	After that, select "Initiate Grade Sync" and then wait until the syncing process is completed: <br>
          <img class="livepollimg" src="./img/Connecting course Live Poll pic 14.png" alt="sample picture"> <br> <br> </li>

+         Finally click on "Modules" in the left-column, scroll down to the module where you want the "Live Poll Sync" button to appear for students.
+         Click on "+ assignment" and

-         The last decision to make is where to place the "Live Poll" and "Live Poll Sync" buttons that students will use. <br>
+         last decision to make is where to place the "Live Poll" and "Live Poll Sync" buttons that students will use. <br>

          <li> Click on the + sign to the right of "Live Poll" <br> </li>